msqd/harp/docs/contribute/applications.rst

 On Bound
 --------

-Occurs when the system can instantiate services.
-Use this to access and manipulate service instances.
+Called after services are registered.
+Access and configure service instances here.

 .. code-block:: python